Digital Scholarship Resources - Vanderbilt Libraries Digital Scholarship and Communications Office

 License: CC BY 4.0.

-Credit: "Vanderbilt Libraries Digital Scholarship and Communications - www.library.vanderbilt.edu"
+Credit: "Vanderbilt Libraries Digital Lab - www.library.vanderbilt.edu"